Skip to content

 Your career development

-Our recent English and Film & TV Joint Honours graduates have gone onto careers in:
+Our recent English and Film & TV Joint Honours graduates have gone onto careers as videographers, marketing, and communications assistants.

 Many graduates also choose to undertake further study on one of our Masters-level courses or MPhil and PhD research degrees.